dylanesque/Cheatsheets/js.md

 - Setting `capture: true` on the options object on `addEventListener` allows you to capture other events

+# DOM

+- The `document` encompasses everything between the opening and closing `html` tags.

+- When single `querySelector` is used and there are multiple instances of that element, it will grab only the first one.

+## Nodes vs Elements

 # Functions

 - When there is a standalone function ala: